pasekji/bi-eha/imgur-bug-bounty.md

 doggo
 ```

+- There are several command, such **sleep 10**, which need some time to respod.
+Therefore even if it seemed we were not successful and we did not get any reasonable reponse, we can still consider that the command was successfuly injected, if a significant delay in response occured.

 ### References
 - [1] Command Injection - OWASP.
 Command Injection - OWASP [online].
 Texas, USA: OWASP Foundation, 2018 [quoted.
 2019-04-13].
 Availiable from: https://www.owasp.org/index.php/Command_Injection